abb128/april-asr/april-docs/src/concepts.md

 In the most common case, you will have one session based on one model.

-The session is what performs the actual recognition.
-It has the functions to input audio, and it calls the handler with decoded results.
+The session is what performs the actual speech recognition.
+It has methods to input audio, and it calls your given handler with decoded results.

 <!--(This feature is not yet implemented) When creating a session, you may specify a speaker ID or name.
 If not empty, this may be used to save and restore the hidden state, to help initialize the session in a way it can provide more accurate results instantly for a particular speaker. -->